Acrylic Pour Painting on a Budget

 - How to prepare your work area and canvas

-- An easy pour painting recipe using craft acrylic paints and glue
+- A budget acrylic pour painting recipe using craft acrylic paints and glue

 - How to mix the paints

 - The series of steps to create a painting